When your child is diagnosed with autism

 Life with a young child with autism can be overwhelming.
 So it's important to take

-breaks and ask for
+breaks and ask

-to devote more time and energy to your family.
+you to devote more time and energy to your family.

 So, ask a family member for help with things like laundry or meal planning.
 Trade

 off with your partner watching your child so that each of you can get much-needed

 "me time."
 Hire a sitter who feels comfortable caring for your child or consider respite care so

 that you can go out for a night.